 There are several printers focused entirely on DMLS today, including the 3DSystems ProX 300 and several models from Stratasys, but these currently cost upward of $100,000 each because DMLS printers burn much hotter than their plastic counterparts as the powders and metals they create have higher melting points.
 Stronger housings and more powerful industrial smelting tools bring up their costs significantly.

 While many 3D-printer manufacturers are offering metal 3D-printing services, it will be some time before the economies of scale that helped bring down the cost of plastic 3D printing affect the DMLS market.
-And a 3D-printing system with graphite is still largely in the R&D phase.
+And 3D-printing systems with graphite/carbon-fiber are just now starting to gain traction in the marketplace.

 The diversity of applications that industries are exploring for 3D printing makes for an exciting but tumultuous time.
 From jet parts to lighting, the new (and “old”) materials will deliver even more opportunities for how and what industries print.